maxmpz/powerampapi/poweramp_skin_sample/readme.md

 * overridden styles **should always be derived** from Poweramp styles, otherwise almost any Poweramp update will break skin, due to possible base styles changes

-* include tag (since build 866) allows inclusion of sub-sections from other res/xml files
+* include tag allows inclusion of sub-sections from other res/xml files

 ```xml
 <include file="@xml/skin_sample_subpage2"/>
 ```